 They get rid of the bad employees sooner.
 Termination is just part of the retail hiring process.

-An employee's first 30 days are going to be their best so don't settle...
+Employees' first 30 days will be their best, so don't settle...

-Your new employee is going to be at their best during your 30-day probationary period.
-This is where you must show the new employee that you inspect what you expect.
+Your new employee will be at their best during your 30-day probationary period.
+You must show the new employee then that you inspect what you expect.